 Myki is a closed source password manager app that has been downloaded over 100,000 times from the Google Play Store.
 It is a software solution that permits consumers to protect multiple accounts with robust passwords; without the hassle of needing to remember them.
 Myki appears to have a great reputation with consumers, receiving a 4.4 score on the Play Store and a 4.6 on Apple app store.
 So, is this password manager all it is cracked up to be?
 And is it worth spending your money on?

 As is the case with other password managers, Myki provides consumers with the ability to protect an unlimited number of passwords within a centrally encrypted repository.
-This allows users to remember just one master password to log into any number of online services and accounts.
+This allows users to remember just one master pin (or use biometrics) to log into any number of online services and accounts.

 Myki is available across all platforms, which is great.
 And it even provides handy extensions for Chrome, Firefox, Safari, Edge, and Opera.
 Linux apps are also a unique selling point for this particular password manager.